-underutilized properties into dynamic spaces for local businesses and community
+these properties into dynamic spaces for local businesses and sites of learning.

-groups.

-Our cities are home to countless properties that does not meet the market
+Our cities are home to countless properties that escape market demand for

 Second Life: Line and Mat / New York